 Grieg Seafood use marine ingredients from wild fish and byproducts of wild fish in our feed.
 The marine ingredients are either added as fish meal or fish oil.
 We adhere to the following principles for our marine ingredients:

-- From 2020, 100% of the marine ingredients we source from fisheries will be certified according to recognized third party certification schemes.
+- 100% of the marine ingredients we source from forage fisheries are certified according to third party certification schemes.

 - No marine ingredients come from illegal, unreported, or unregulated fisheries.